Touch Football Australia

 The Chief Finance Officer (CFO) and a member of TFA’s Executive Management, Garry’s role as CFO is not only responsible for TFA’s past and current financial position – through sound integrated systems and stewardship – but is an integral part of the organisations future – through economic guidance and advice.
 The role is about protecting and projecting TFA’s long term financial position.
 Garry’s core objective is to maintain a sound, strategically driven financial platform for decisions that will result in investment in the sport of Touch Football.
 Be it by the attraction of significant partner and sponsor investment; or through the positive utilisation of internal investment capacity.

-As Executive Assistant to the CEO, Katrina’s role is to enhance the CEO’s productivity and effectiveness by providing information management support, arranging frequent travel with detailed itineraries, act as communication liaison and deal with any day-to-day issues in the office.
-In addition, Katrina provides support to the Board of Management, CFO and General Management for travel, meetings etc as required.
+As Executive Operations Coordinator, Jess’s role is to enhance the CEO’s productivity and effectiveness by providing information management support, arranging frequent travel with detailed itineraries, act as communication liaison and deal with any day-to-day issues in the office.
+In addition, Jess provides support to the Board of Management, CFO and General Management for travel, meetings etc as required.

 Business Operations Unit